nus-cs2113-AY2324S2/ip/docs/README.md

 - `DESCRIPTION`: The description of the event task.
 - `FROM_DATE`: The date/time of the START of the event.
 - `TO_DATE`: The date/time of the END of the event.

+**Examples:**

+- `event Sister's wedding /from 12/12/2024 11am /to 12/12/2024 3pm`
+  Adds an event with the description "Sisters wedding".
+The event starts at 11 AM and ends at 3 PM on December 12, 2024.

 &nbsp;